Calculation of interest in damages claims: compound answers to a (not so) simple question for national courts

 Perspectives from UK courts

-The CAT therefore ordered the calculation of compound interest based on a combination of Royal Mail’s cost of debt finance and its returns on short term investments made between 1997 – when the Trucks cartel started and the overcharges started being incurred - and 2022, when the trial occurred.
+The CAT therefore ordered the calculation of compound interest based on a combination of Royal Mail’s cost of debt finance and its returns on short term investments made between 1997 – when the Trucks cartel started and the overcharges started being incurred - and 2022, which was the date of the trial.
 The question of the start date for interest was not in issue, as the case related to overcharges made on specific purchases at identifiable points in time.

-The approach of Royal Mail’s expert to calculating interest based on cost of debt finance and its returns on short term investments. was described by the CAT as “a very binary approach.”
-For the period from 1997 to 2007/08 the rate was wholly based on Royal Mail’s actual returns achieved on various short term investments – as at that time Royal Mail was a net investor.
-For the period 2008/09 to the present, the rate was entirely based on Royal Mail’s cost of debt – because from 2007 Royal Mail became a net borrower.
-The CAT, however, endorsed this approach, considering it was “based on how a rational business such as Royal Mail would have used extra funds that it had at the relevant time.”
-Importantly, the CAT considered that it was “credible on the evidence and it would therefore be more likely that Royal Mail would use the funds in one direction rather than two.”
+Royal Mail’s expert had set out a proposed approach on interest rate based on cost of debt finance and its returns on short term investments.
+This was described by the CAT as “a very binary approach”, in which for the period from 1997 to 2007/08 the rate was wholly based on Royal Mail’s actual returns achieved on various short-term investments – as at that time Royal Mail was a net investor.
+For the period 2008/09 to the present, the rate was wholly based on Royal Mail’s cost of debt - as from 2007 Royal Mail became a net borrower.
+The CAT endorsed this approach, considering it was “based on how a rational business such as Royal Mail would have used extra funds that it had at the relevant time.”
+Importantly, the CAT considered it was “credible on the evidence and it would therefore be more likely that Royal Mail would use the funds in one direction rather than two.”

-Given the huge sums often at stake, contrasting the English and French approaches to calculating interest, as evidenced in these judgments, shows that the judicial treatment of this issue is a highly relevant, and sometimes even crucial, consideration for claimants when considering the jurisdiction in which to file claims.
-Both decisions also highlight that the key driver in maximizing recovery of interest remains adducing appropriate evidence.
-Whilst this is nothing new in English litigation, where extensive disclosure orders force parties to identify documents relevant to the issues in the claim, this burdensome exercise may cause more consternation on the continent, where disclosure tends to be much more limited in scope.
+Putting these two UK and French judgments into perspective shows that national courts’ approach to the award and calculation of interest is a highly relevant, and sometimes even crucial, consideration for claimants seeking to recover damages stemming from anti-competitive practices.
+Both decisions also highlight that the key issue in maximising recovery of interest remains adducing appropriate evidence.
+Whilst this is a commonly accepted principle in English litigation, with the rules of disclosure forcing parties to disclose documents relevant to the issues in the claim, this burdensome exercise may still face psychological barriers on the continent where document production tends to be much more limited in scope.